Skip to content

 Key facts at a glance

-1. 14 château wedding venues.
+1. Occitanie château country.
 Listed across Occitanie and grouped into four sub-region archetypes: Cathar Aude and Carcassonne, Gascony and the Toulouse hinterland, the Languedoc vineyards of the Hérault and Gard, and the Lot valley.

 3. Typical weekend hire.
 Friday afternoon arrival to Sunday morning checkout with full sole use of the estate.
 No shared occupancy, no overlapping events.

 4. Accommodation on site.
-These châteaux sleep between 15 and 140 of the wedding party in restored period bedrooms, with partner hotels nearby for larger guest counts.
+These châteaux sleep the wedding party on site in restored period bedrooms, with partner hotels nearby for larger guest counts.

 6. Legal pathway.
 Civil ceremonies must take place at a French mairie; château ceremonies are symbolic, blessing, or religious.
 Full guidance lives in our getting married in France legal guide.